runxel/rhino-secrets/gh1-iomodifier.md

 The Degrees input modifier indicates that the numbers received are actually measured in \[Degrees\] ![](/img/icons/gh/math/Degrees.png) rather than Radians.
 Think of it more like a preference setting for each angle input on a Grasshopper Component that state you prefer to work in Degrees.
 There is no output option as this is only available on Angle inputs.

 ### Expression ![](/img/icons/gh/io/Expression.png)
-The Expression I/O modifier allows you to change the input value by evaluating an expression such as `-x/2` which will have the input divided by 2 and make it negative.
+The Expression I/O modifier allows you to change the input value by evaluating an expression such as `-x/2` which will have the input divided by 2 and made negative.
 If you hover over the tag a tooltip will be displayed with the expression.
 On some components it can also be used as output modifier, but it is uncommon to actually do that. (_Note that you always use `x` instead of the input parameter name._)
 Works like the \[Expression\] ![](/img/icons/gh/math/Expression.png) component.

 ### Flatten ![](/img/icons/gh/io/Flatten.png)